 In theory, the higher the investment risk you are prepared to accept, the greater your potential returns.
 However, a higher return from higher risk is not a certainty; if it were, there would be no risk.
-While the process of portfolio construction now includes sophisticated strategies to reduce risk, as last year demonstrated, it cannot be eliminated.
+While the process of portfolio construction now includes sophisticated strategies to reduce risk, it cannot be eliminated.